act-rules/act-rules.github.io/_rules/zoom-text-no-overflow-clipping-59br37.md

 name: Zoomed text node is not clipped with CSS overflow
 rule_type: atomic
 description: |
-  This rule checks that text nodes are not unintentionally clipped by overflow, when a page is zoomed to 200% on a 720p display;
+  This rule checks that text nodes are not unintentionally clipped by overflow, when a page is zoomed to 200% on 1280 by 1024 display;
 accessibility_requirements: # Remove whatever is not applicable wcag20:1.4.4: # Resize Text (AA)
     forConformance: true